· FODMAP Diet Guide · guides · 9 min read

 How Long Does the Elimination Phase Last?

-According to Monash University, the developers of the low FODMAP diet, the elimination phase should last 2-6 weeks.
-This timeframe is specifically chosen for important reasons:
+Monash University, the developers of the low FODMAP diet, sets the elimination phase at 2-6 weeks.
+Here’s why that window matters:

 Why 2-6 Weeks?